bucketeer-io/bucketeer/docs/rfcs/0042-evaluation-for-updated-features.md

 #### Pattern2
 Assuming only featureF was updated after the last evaluation.

-Since featureA specifies featureF as Prerequisite, the evaluation of featureA may also change.
+Since featureA specifies featureF as a Prerequisite, the evaluation of featureA may also change.

-Therefore, featureA also needs to be re-evaluated.
+Therefore, the featureA also needs to be re-evaluated.

 | updated  | evaluated          |
 |----------|--------------------|